+This IE is included to indicate the restricted RAT associated with the current registered PLMN.

 8.2.26.1 Message definition

 This message is sent by the network to the UE to provide the UE with EPS mobility management related data in response to a tracking area update request message.
 See table 8.2.26.1.